Proposal Development

 To contact the CLA Research Development team about upcoming proposal submissions, complete the Intent to Submit form before the funder's deadline according to the timeline below to ensure staff are available to assist with your application.
 We are here to help PIs prepare their proposals and complete the required internal review and submission processes, including the completion of an extensive proposal form in MN-GEMS (the U’s internal grants management tool) for review of your proposal by Sponsored Projects Administration (SPA) on behalf of the University.

-• At least one month prior to the funder’s deadline: PI fills out the Intent to Submit form below..
+- At least one month prior to the funder’s deadline: PI fills out the Intent to Submit form.

-• Six business days prior to the funder’s deadline: The Grants Team will upload your proposal in the relevant online submission platform or upload it into MN-GEMS, as applicable.
+- Six business days prior to the funder’s deadline: The Grants Team will upload your proposal in the relevant online submission platform (in the case of federal funders) or upload it into MN-GEMS, as applicable.

-• Three business days prior to the funder’s deadline is the deadline for proposal submission to SPA for review.
-However, SPA is automatically notified that your proposal is ready for review once all the approvers have certified (i.e., signed) it, so it needs to be ready in MN-GEMS prior to the SPA deadline.
+- Three business days prior to the funder’s deadline is the deadline for proposal submission to SPA for review.
+However, SPA is automatically notified that your proposal is ready for review once all the approvers have certified (i.e., signed) your Proposal Form in MN-GEMSt, so your proposal needs to be ready in MN-GEMS prior to the SPA deadline.

 Account Creation

 When preparing an application, the PI (principal investigator) may need to register for an electronic grant application account depending on the funder.
-Sponsored Projects Administration (also called SPA) can help faculty and graduate students create electronic grant application accounts for the National Science Foundation (NSF) and the National Institutes of Health (NIH) for online systems such as ASSIST, and Research.gov.
-Other funding sources will have their own online proposal applications.
-If you have questions about establishing an online account, visit research.umn.edu
+Sponsored Projects Administration (also called SPA) can help faculty and graduate students create electronic grant application accounts for the National Science Foundation (NSF) (Research.gov) and the National Institutes of Health (NIH) (ASSIST).
+Other funding sources have their own online proposal submission portals.
+If you have questions about establishing an online account, visit research.umn.edu.

 Proposal Development

 Give yourself plenty of time to write a proposal.
-The CLA Research Development team is available to provide feedback and substantive editing of proposal narratives as needed.
-Subject librarians and researcher support services are available through the UMN Libraries and the Liberal Arts Technologies and Innovation Services (LATIS) providing access to resources related to planning, conducting, analyzing and disseminating your work.
+The CLA Research Development team is available to provide feedback and substantive editing of proposal narratives as needed; select “Content Review” on the Intent to Submit form.
+Subject librarians and research support services are available through the UMN Libraries, and Liberal Arts Technologies and Innovation Services (LATIS) provides access to resources related to planning, conducting, analyzing and disseminating your work.

 Budget Development

-Budget development is available through the CLA Research Services.
-To get started with developing about your budget, learn more about budgets and budget justifications.
-To begin the process of creating your budget, complete the Intent to Submit form with information about the competition you’re applying to and some general ideas about components of your budget.
+Budget development is available through CLA Research Services.
+To get started with your budget, learn more about budgets and budget justifications.
+Complete the Intent to Submit form with information about the competition you’re applying to and some general ideas about components of your budget.

 Data Management Plan